-Type-2 diabetes is a common comorbidity with NASH.2 There is some evidence to suggest that the presence of T2DM is associated with faster progression of NASH (Bugianesi 2007)34.
-It is uncertain if the effects of OCA are different for diabetics compared to non-diabetics.
-More than half of the patients in REGENERATE (55-56%) and FLINT (53%) had diabetes at enrollment.^{6,30} Improvement in fibrosis was observed in patients with and without diabetes in both the REGENERATE and FLINT trials.
-Histologic features of NASH also improved in both diabetics and non-diabetics in the FLINT trial; the magnitude of the improvement did not vary across diabetes subgroups.
+Type-2 diabetes is a common comorbidity with NASH.2 There is some evidence to suggest that the presence of T2DM is associated with faster progression of NASH (Bugianesi 2007)52.
+It is uncertain if the effects of OCA are different for people with diabetes compared to people without.
+More than half of the patients in REGENERATE (55-56%) and FLINT (53%) had diabetes at enrollment.^{5,11} Improvement in fibrosis was observed in patients with and without diabetes in both the REGENERATE and FLINT trials.
+Histologic features of NASH also improved in people with and without diabetes in the FLINT trial; the magnitude of the improvement did not vary across diabetes subgroups.